Restaurants

 • implementation templates and modeling tools,

-• coaching and refinement sessions,
+• the 10 expert advisory and refinement sessions,

 • and supporting implementation resources integrated throughout the process.